-- A project that was worth several million dollars (A company sent me their VoIP network design requirements and asked me if I could implement it on their company premises.
+A company sent me their VoIP network design requirements and asked me if I could implement it on their company premises.
 I was literally shocked.
 I couldn’t even make out what their several page PDF document meant.
-I forwarded it to my then team lead who also could not take up the project since it was very big and needed lots of resources)
+I forwarded it to my then team lead who also could not take up the project since it was very big and needed lots of resources.

 Now, why am I telling you all this?
 To make you understand the power of content marketing (even though I just had content and barely did any marketing for that blog).

 The blog had 47 indexed pages, was just over 1.5 years old and I spent no more than 100$ for its hosting and domain name.
 Yet it landed me some of the most lucrative offers if I were to concentrate on the networking industry.